siouan/frontend-gradle-plugin/README.md

     yarnInstallDirectory = "${projectDir}/yarn"

     // OTHER SETTINGS
-    // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executing depending on the Gradle phase.
+    // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executing depending on the Gradle lifecycle
-    // The value will be passed as an argument of the 'npm' or 'yarn' executable.
+    // task.
+The values below are passed as argument of the 'npm' or 'yarn' executable.

     // [Optional] Use this property only if frontend's compiled resources are generated out of the '${project.buildDir}'
     // directory.
 Default value is <null>.
 This property is directly used by the 'cleanFrontend' task.
 The task is